 - a.
 The annual QM workplan and its approval by the governing board or its designee; - b.
-Monitoring the quality of assessments and member-centered care plans; - c.
-Monitoring the completeness and accuracy of completed functional screens:
+Monitoring the quality of assessments and member-centered care plans;

-- d.
-Member satisfaction surveys;

-- e.
-Provider surveys;

-- f.
-Incident Management Systems;

-- g.
-Appeals and grievances that were resolved as requested by the members;

-- h.
-Monitoring of access to providers and verifying that the services were actually provided;

-- i.
-Performance improvement projects;

-- j.
-Results of the annual evaluation of the quality management program; and

-- k.
-Monitoring the quality of sub-contractor services as noted in Article XVI.F.5., Contractual Relationship.
+- c.
+Monitoring the completeness and accuracy of completed functional screens; - d.
+Monitoring the results of care management practice related to the support provided to vulnerable/high risk members; - e.
+Member satisfaction surveys; - f.
+Provider surveys; - g.
+Incident Management Systems; - h.
+Appeals and grievances that were resolved as requested by the members; - i.
+Monitoring of access to providers and verifying that the services were actually provided; - j.
+Performance improvement projects; - k.
+Results of the annual evaluation of the quality management program; and - 1.
+Monitoring the quality of sub-contractor services as noted in Article XVI.G.5., Contractual Relationship.

-- 2. Obtaining Member Feedback
+2. Obtaining Member Feedback